keshavbaweja-git/workshops/amazon-codecommit/tutorial.md

 # Add all tracked and untraced files to Staging - Dry Run
 git add --all -n

+# Restore from Staging area to Working Directory
+git restore --staged .

 # Show current branch
 git branch --show-current